Welcome to Great Careers Groups

 - will offer advertising and sponsorships

-- will seek grants and corporate funding encouraging corporate social responsibility
+- will seek grants and corporate funding to encourage corporate social responsibility

 - we were awarded 1st place as the Best Networking Group in Montgomery County by Montco Happening in 2020

 - we were awarded the SCORE Small Business Award Winner in 2020

 - we were listed as #1 on the Business Networking Associations list in the Philadelphia Business Journal in 2020, 2021, and 2022

 We empower an inclusive and diverse multigenerational workforce to optimize the evolving workplace and gig economy through awareness and preparation.

 We serve the area workforce and create alliances with businesses and nonprofits to empower everyone who wants to earn an income, including:

 - Others who are less resourced

 as they seek employment, advancement, reinvention, or changes in their career.